An OASAS - ITTIC Curriculum Collaboration: “Trauma 101”

 Course Description:

-• Being informed about trauma and strive to avoid re-traumatization
+• Being informed about trauma and striving to avoid re-traumatization

 • Being sensitive to trauma-related issues present in survivors and communities